Job outlooks for Geological and mineral technologists and technicians

 - Not many positions will become available due to retirements.

-Here are some key facts about Geological and mineral technologists and technicians in Ontario:
+Here are some key facts about geological and mineral technologists and technicians in Ontario:

-- Approximately 1,900 people work in this occupation.
+- Approximately 2,650 people work in this occupation.

 - Geological and mineral technologists and technicians mainly work in the following sectors:

-- Architectural, engineering and design services (NAICS 5413): 31%
+- Architectural, engineering and design services (NAICS 5413): 28%

 - The distribution of full-time and part-time workers in this occupation is: